mongodb/docs/source/reference/replication-info.rst

 ==========================

 The :js:func:`db.getReplicationInfo()` provides current status of the current replica status.
-Consider the values of this outut when
+Consider the values of this output when diagnosing issues with replication.

+.. seealso:: ":doc:`/core/replication`" for more information on
+             replication.

 All Nodes
 ---------